unbornchikken/NOOOCL/README.md

 #### The Queue

-The last thing that we need in every OpenCL application is the command queue. we can create a queue for a device by calling CLCommandQueue class' constructor:
+The last thing that you need in every OpenCL application is the command queue. you can create a queue for a device by calling CLCommandQueue class' constructor:

 ```javascript
 // The last two parameters are optional, their defaults are false: